ricado-group/js-api-client/README.md

 ## TODO

-Our todo list!

 - Support generating this README.md from a Template so we can inject some code examples and types automatically!
-- Provide a ready-to-go pre-built version of this package as ricado-api-client.js in `dist`